-- (a) "Bedbug" means a member of the Cimicidae family of parasitic insects. - (b) "Public health authority" means: - $\left(A\right)$ A local public health authority or health district; or - (B) The Oregon Health Authority. - (2) The following information reported by pest control operators to a public health authority must be maintained confidentially and is not subject to disclosure under ORS 192.410 to 192.505: - (a) The location of a site where a pesticide intended to prevent, destroy, repel or mitigate an infestation of bedbugs has been applied or is to be applied; - (b) The identity of any person who owns, rents or leases property at the site described in paragraph (a) of this subsection; and - (c) Any information describing or pertaining to the infestation or suspected infestation at the site described in paragraph (a) of this subsection. - (3) Nothing in this section prevents a public health authority from publishing statistical compilations or reports relating to reportable disease investigations if the compilations or reports do not identify individual cases or sources of information.
-[2013 c.19 §1]
+- (a) "Bedbug" means a member of the Cimicidae family of parasitic insects. - (b) "Public health authority" means: - (A) A local public health authority, as defined in ORS 431.003; or - (B) The Oregon Health Authority. - (2) The following information reported by pest control operators to a public health authority must be maintained confidentially and is not subject to disclosure under ORS 192.410 to 192.505: - (a) The location of a site where a pesticide intended to prevent, destroy, repel or mitigate an infestation of bedbugs has been applied or is to be applied; - (b) The identity of any person who owns, rents or leases property at the site described in paragraph (a) of this subsection; and - (c) Any information describing or pertaining to the infestation or suspected infestation at the site described in paragraph (a) of this subsection. - (3) Nothing in this section prevents a public health authority from publishing statistical compilations or reports relating to reportable disease investigations if the compilations or reports do not identify individual cases or sources of information.
+[2013 c.19 §1; 2015 c.736 §104]